Bilberry for Mental Health: An Evidence-Based Review (2025)

 Neuroprotection

-Powerful antioxidants in bilberry protect brain cells from oxidative stress and inflammation, potentially slowing age-related cognitive decline and supporting overall brain health.
+The most profound benefit.
+Powerful antioxidants in bilberry protect brain cells from oxidative stress and inflammation, two key factors in age-related cognitive decline and neurodegenerative diseases.

 Cognitive Processing Speed

-Enhanced cerebral blood flow from bilberry consumption leads to faster information processing, improved reaction times, and better overall cognitive performance.
+Enhanced cerebral blood flow from bilberry consumption has been shown in studies to lead to faster information processing, improved reaction times, and better overall cognitive performance.

 😌

-Bilberry's anti-inflammatory properties may help the brain better cope with stress, potentially reducing stress-related cognitive impairment and supporting emotional balance.
+By reducing neuroinflammation, bilberry's compounds may help the brain better cope with stress.
+This supports the gut-brain connection and may help reduce stress-related cognitive impairment and support emotional balance.

 👁️